polkadot-js/docs/docs/api/cookbook/tx.md

 }
 ```

-The latter form is preferred since it dispatches the RPC calls for nonce and blockHash (used for mortality) and in parallel and therefeor will yield a better throughput.
+The latter form is preferred since it dispatches the RPC calls for nonce and blockHash (used for mortality) in parallel and therefore will yield a better throughput, especially with the above bulk example.